UniReps/UniReps-resources/README.md

 ## Introduction

-We've gathered here a comprehensive set of resources on the mechanisms, and extent of similarity in internal representationsrepresentation, for deep learning and neuroscience.
+We've gathered here a comprehensive set of resources on the mechanisms, and extent of similarity in internal representations, for deep learning and neuroscience.
 Check it out and contribute with a pull request!

 Join us on Slack!